delomast/microTyper/README.md

 Required arguments
 - `-f` the file containing log-likelihoods that was output during step 1.
-The order of the lines in this file is important, so do not reorder the line after running step 1.
+The order of the lines in this file is important, so do not reorder any lines after running step 1.

 Optional arguments
 - `-o` the name to give the output file (default: mh_genotypes.txt)